 Capital Accounts LLC: Everything You Need to Know

-Capital accounts LLC are individual accounts of each person's investment in an LLC.
-These accounts track contributions of the initial members to LLC's capital.3 min read
+Capital accounts LLC are individual accounts of each person's investment in an LLC.5 min read

 Capital accounts LLC are individual accounts of each person's investment in an LLC.
 These accounts track the contributions of the initial members to the LLC's capital, and adjustments are made for additional contributions.